vegaprotocol/documentation/docs/concepts/trading-on-vega/market-protections.md

 * *Probability*: The probability level for price projection.
 For example, a value of 0.95 will result in a price range such that over the specified horizon, the prices observed in the market should be in that range 95% of the time
 * *Auction extension*: Auction extension duration in seconds.
 Should the price breach its theoretical level over the specified horizon at the specified probability level, the market will continue in auction for the time specified

-If the market did not have any triggers specified in its market proposal, then the default triggers will be used (defined by the network parameter `market.monitor.price.defaultParameters`).
+If the market did not have any triggers specified in its market proposal, then the default triggers will be used (defined by the network parameter <NetworkParameter frontMatter={frontMatter} param="market.monitor.price.defaultParameters" hideValue="true" />).
 If the triggers are set to an empty array, either explicitly or if they are omitted and that's what the network parameter is set to, then price monitoring is effectively switched off, and the market will never go into price monitoring auction.

 In case of multiple monitoring triggers, each trigger is checked separately and the resulting price monitoring auction length will be the sum of auction durations from all the triggers that were breached.